mobizt/FirebaseClient/README.md

 const char PRIVATE_KEY[] PROGMEM = "-----BEGIN PRIVATE KEY-----\n...\n-----END PRIVATE KEY-----\n"; // Taken from "private_key" key in JSON file.
 ```

+Normally `Firebase Admin SDK Service Account` is used in Firebase APIs authenticatyin/authorization.

+To access `Google Cloud APIs` e.g. `Google Cloud Storage`, `Google Cloud Functions` services, you have to update the service account permissions.

 #### Service Account Permissions

-When you want to use the `Firebase Admin SDK Service Account` to access the `Google Cloud services` e.g. `Google Cloud Storage`, `Google Cloud Functions` and some features of `Google Cloud Firestore` that perform some sensitive tasks, you have to add some permissive roles.
+When the `Firebase Admin SDK Service Account` was used for Google Cloud APIs authenticatyin/authorization, you have to update its permissive roles.

 The `Basic roles` are highly permissive roles that used to grant principals broad access to Google Cloud resources.

-The `Basic roles` e.g. `Owner` and `Editor` will be added for this reason.
-The `Owner` role is already covered the `Editor` role, then you can add only `Owner` role.
+We can add one of `Basic roles` i.e. `Editor` and/or `Owner`.

-To add the Basic's `Owner` and `Editor` roles, go to the [Identity and Access Management console](https://console.cloud.google.com/iam-admin).
+To add the Basic's `Owner` or `Editor` roles, go to the [Identity and Access Management console](https://console.cloud.google.com/iam-admin).

 Then choose the project, and select the `VIEW BY PRINCIPALS` tab.